mangabe16/lexos/doc_src/docs/user_guide/scrubbing_texts.md

 scrubbed_text = pipe("Lexos is the number 12 text analysis tool!!")
 ```

 This will return "lexos is the number 12 text analysis tool".
+Notice that our `remove_digits()` function accepts the `only` keyword.
+So we pass it and its keyword arguments to the pipeline by wrapping it in the `partial()` function.

-You can also pass an iterable of pipes to `make_pipeline()` directly for single-use pipelines:
+You can also pass a list or tuple of components to `make_pipeline()` directly for single-use pipelines:

 ```python
 pipes = (lower_case, punctuation)